hitzhangjie/golang-debugger/doc/dwarf/4-other-readme.md

 This data includes:

+- Accelerated Access

+  A debugger frequently needs to find the debugging information for a program entity by a name, type, or address.
+When producer generating DWARF debugging information, DWARF allows compilers generating three more tables to accelerate the query process, table .debug_pubnames for lookup by name, .debug_pubtypes for lookup by type, .debug_aranges for lookup by address.

 - Line Number Table

   The Dwarf line number table contains the mapping between the memory address of executable code of a program and the source lines that corresponds to these address.